uknadkarni/gemfire-workshop/Lab3/README.md

 | Language            | Java |
 | Spring Boot Version | 1.2.5 |

-Lets create a class ```Account``` to model a Bank Account.
-To keep things simple, let's provide three member variables to it.
+In an IDE of your choice, let's create a class ```Account``` to model a Bank Account.
+To keep things simple, let's provide only three member variables to it.
 ```
 class Account {
 	private String id;